mozilla-iam/dino-park-profile-publisher/README.md

 ### User Updates

-`/userupdate` is an endoint used by mozillinas to publish profil updates to CIS.
+`/userupdate` is an endpoint used by mozillians to publish profile updates to CIS.

 Posting a profile update to this endpoint will trigger the following flow:

-1. Profile gets posited to the CIS endpoint, which will return an `updateId` (this will most likely be a Kinesis stream number).
+1. Profile gets posted to the CIS endpoint, which will return an `updateId` (this will most likely be a Kinesis stream number).
 2. Poll the CIS status endpoint until the update was processed.
 This will return the `user_id` of the published profile.